JibAb96/Luxe-Hotel/README.md

     - Make a reservation while logged in.
     - 👤 Automatically use their profile details for the reservation.
     - In the booking form, users will fill out:
-        - Check-in date
+        - Check-in date.
-        - Check-out date
+        - Check-out date.
-        - Room Category
+        - Room Category.
-        - Number of guests
+        - Number of guests.

 ![Luxe Hotel booking page screenshot](/frontend/src/docs-images/Luxe-Hotel-Book.png)
 #### Reservation Confirmation
 - In case the reservation fails:
     - The user is redirected back to the reservation form.
-    - A message appears explaining the failure, such as "Check-in date must be before check-out date"
+    - A message appears explaining the failure, such as "Check-in date must be before check-out date".
 - If the reservation succeeds:
     - The user sees a confirmation page displaying their reservation details.
     - The confirmation page includes complete booking information and a unique booking ID.